 3) Part B Combination Therapy (Part B1 only): Patients with histological or cytological diagnosis of NSCLC, HNSCC, melanoma, urothelial bladder carcinoma (including renal pelvis, ureters, urinary ladder, and urethra), gastric or squamous cell carcinoma of the uterine cervix who progressed on or are intolerant to standard therapy, for which no standard therapy is available, or who decline standard therapy.

-5) Part B Combination Therapy (Part B2 Arm 2 only): Histological or cytological diagnosis of NSCLC who progressed on or are intolerant to standard therapy, for which no standard therapy is available, or the patient must have declined standard therapy.
-Patients must have A) previously received prior anti-PD-L1 or anti-PD-1 mAb as most recent therapy, AND B) did not have progressive disease as best overall response on recent PD-L1/PD-1 therapy, AND C) who subsequently progressed, or are intolerant to this therapy.
+5) Part B Combination Therapy (Part B2 Arm 2 only): Histological or cytological diagnosis of NSCLC.
+Patients must have A) previously received prior anti-PD-L1 or anti-PD-1 mAb as most recent therapy, AND B) did not have progressive disease as best overall response on recent PD-L1/PD-1 therapy, AND C) who subsequently progressed on anti-PD-L1 or anti-PD-1 mAb.

-6) (Part A & Part B): Patients must have at least one measurable lesion as defined by RECIST version 1.1 and be willing to undergo the mandatory biopsies.
+6) (Part A & Part B): Patients must have at least one measurable lesion as defined by RECIST version 1.1 be willing to undergo the mandatory biopsies and there is no excessive risk from biopsy as judged by the Investigator.

 7) (Part A & Part B): Adults (men and women) age >/=18 years ( for Japan only : >/= 20 years of age)